trxdave/cycleshop/README.md

 14. Customized Product Recommendations:
 - Leverage specifications like material and size to make more personalized recommendations based on user preferences.

+15. Save the Shopping Bag:
+- Add a feature to save the shopping bag for logged-in users.

+16. Error handling and logging:
+- Improve error handling and logging for better debugging.

 <hr>